Back to blog

 Cilium Connectivity Test

-The cilium connectivity test command deploys a series of services, deployments, and CiliumNetworkPolicy which will use various connectivity paths to connect to each other.
+The cilium connectivity test command deploys a series of services and deployments, and CiliumNetworkPolicy will use various connectivity paths to connect.
 Connectivity paths include with and without service load-balancing and various network policy combinations.

 Output Truncated: